 Strong performance, especially in college preparatory coursework.
 CAOs look for strength over time with an upward trend in both rigor and grades.
 CAOs often look at AP exam scores, which students typically have the opportunity to self-report.
 Earning slightly lower grades in rigorous classes is preferred to all A’s in less challenging coursework.
 Most colleges recalculate GPA based on core subjects (English, math, science, social science, foreign language) with additional weight given to more rigorous coursework.
 Academically-ambitious students should take at least five core courses concurrently throughout high school.

 Solid entrance exam scores consistent with high school grades.
 While some colleges are test-optional (or flexible), most schools require applicants to submit some or all SAT and/or ACT test scores.
-SAT Subject Tests are also required or recommended for certain institutions.
 High entrance exam scores do not compensate for low grades.

 Context.
 CAOs gain perspective from each candidate’s high school profile and background information provided in the student’s application.
 Academically-qualified first-generation students (first in the immediate family to attend college) may receive preference over applicants whose parents are professionals with graduate degrees.
 Candidates from very challenging high schools may receive some leniency for slightly lower grades or class rank.
 CAOs may look for additional evidence of college-readiness in applicants from schools where a relatively low percentage of graduates attend four-year colleges.